-ER1.1 Monitor the final rinse water for total viable counts weekly (TVC) and test for the presence of environmental mycobacteria and Pseudomonas aeruginosa quarterly.
+ER1.1 Monitor the final rinse water for total viable counts (TVC) weekly and test for the presence of environmental mycobacteria and Pseudomonas aeruginosa quarterly.

-ER1.2 Consider testing for other microorganisms of significance, as based on local circumstances (e.g. Legionella pneumophila and other).
+ER1.2 Consider testing for other micro-organisms of significance, as based on local circumstances (e.g. Legionella pneumophila and other).